rainfromrespiray/codex/README.md

   Never cache `/checkouts/nf`—doing so breaks dynamic cart/upsell logic.

 For any uncertainty about requirements, file purpose, or optimization safety, seek clarification before proceeding.

+You must include the above File Review Checklist with your output.
+Do not submit any code changes unless every file above has been checked and the version/date is noted.
+If a file is missing or unclear, pause your work and request clarification.

 **Adherence to this README is mandatory.**